RonkyTang/arkapp-ark/README.md

 explicit.
 These are product behaviours, not options you have to remember to
 enable:

-- No material change happens without an explicit confirmation from you, and a confirmation authorizes only the operation in front of you.
+- Interactive Agent changes require your explicit confirmation for each operation.
+Scheduled tasks run only within the scope you previously saved and authorized.
 - Before a change, Ark shows the server, the identity, the target, the full command, the expected impact, and how the result will be verified.
 - SSH private keys, passwords, and your custom model API keys stay on your device.
 The agent does not read them.
+Local-network pairing copies them between your devices and does not go through Ark's cloud.
 - You can stop a run and finish the work in the CLI at any point.
 - Execution success, technical verification, and business health are reported separately, so "the command ran" is never presented as "the problem is fixed".